 Phimosis - Tight foreskin and Paraphimosis

-This is condition where foreskin is tight and not able to pull back to see the head of penis (glans).
-Sometimes it is retractable when penis is flaccid but never able to retract when penis is erect.
+Phimosis is term used for tight foreskin.
+You are not able to pull foreskin back to see the tip of penis.
+Sometimes it folds back when penis is lax but unable to withdraw when penis is hard.
 Usually phimosis does not remain same as with each erection, there is minor trauma to the foreskin.
 This leads to loss of elastic fibres due to scarring.
-In adults, sexually transmitted infections (STIs) or other infections (balanitis) can be associated with phimosis.
+In adults, sexually transmitted infections or other infections called balanitis can be associated with phimosis.

 Tight foreskin can also be caused by skin conditions:

-Foreskin cleaning is important to avoid infection.
-Gently washing the foreskin with mild soap or warm water with sea salt while taking bath or shower is important to keep the foreskin clean.
+Cleaning inside of foreskin is important to prevent infection.
+It is good idea to wash the foreskin with mild soap or warm salty water when you take a shower or bath.
+This will help to keep the foreskin clean.

 There are six grades of phimosis with scores